-Quiet BlueHDi 130, eight-speed auto, 412-litre boot — the obvious pick for cross-border days out of Tivat.
+Quiet BlueHDi 130, eight-speed auto, 412-litre boot, the obvious pick for cross-border days out of Tivat.

 At a glance

-Who is the Peugeot 308 for?
+Who is this car for?

-Families of four collecting at Tivat Airport with real luggage, and anyone planning a day trip to Dubrovnik or Mostar — diesel torque, auto gearbox, cruise control, proper boot.
+Families of four collecting at Tivat Airport with real luggage, and anyone planning a day trip to Dubrovnik or Mostar, diesel torque, auto gearbox, cruise control, proper boot.

 - Families of four at TIV